psimarro-g/psimarro-g/README.md

 <h1 align="left">Hello World👋, I'm Pablo</h1>

-<p align="left">I'm a graduate physicist, software developer and currently a student @ <a href="https://www.42madrid.com/" rel="noreferrer"> 42 Madrid</a> . <br>As early as I can remember I've had a passion for science and technology. <br>I really enjoy learning, breaking things appart and discovering how they work in the most fundamental level. <br>I'm always on the look for new and interesting problems to solve and projects to build or contribute to.</p>
+<p align="left">I'm a graduate physicist, software developer and currently student @ <a href="https://www.42madrid.com/" rel="noreferrer"> 42 Madrid</a> . <br>As early as I can remember I've had a passion for science and technology. <br>I really enjoy learning, breaking things appart and discovering how they work at the most fundamental level. <br>I'm always on the look for new and interesting problems to solve and projects to build or contribute to.</p>

 <br clear="both">